bagder/http3-explained/en/quic-0rtt.md

 # 0-RTT

-A client that has had a connection to a server previously may cache certain parameters from that and can then subsequently setup a **0-RTT** connection with the server and send off data immediately.
+To reduce the time required to establish a new connection, a client that has previously connected to a server may cache certain parameters from that connection and subsequently set up a **0-RTT** connection with the server.
+This allows the client to send data immediately, without waiting for a handshake to complete.

-This is of course a way to reduce the time needed for establishing a new connection.